jeroenwinkelhorst/ToHyDAMOgml/README.md

 ## 1. Data and method description
 Python package to generate GML files in NHI HyDAMO format from a DAMO database.
 This can be used as input for the NHI HyDAMO database or D-Hydamo modelgenerator.

 This toolbox is developed for Waterschap Vallei en Veluwe by Royal HaskoningDHV.
+It has been further improved for Waterschap Brabantse Delta.

 Free software: MIT License